rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    (Capitalization is distracting)

-   Otherwise, remove the folder and begin anew.
+   Otherwise, begin anew by removing the folder loaded by the installer:

    <pre><strong>
    rm -rf "~/Library/Application Support/Sikulix"
    </strong><pre>

+   This is the folder containing the <strong>Sikulix.app</strong>
+   for use on Macs.

 0. As noted in <a target="_blank" href="https://launchpad.net/sikuli/sikulix/1.1.0">this page</a>,
    download the last stable version at <a target="_blank" href="https://launchpad.net/sikuli/+download">https://launchpad.net/sikuli/sikulix/1.1.0/+download/sikulixsetup-1.1.0.jar</a>